StatCan/datascience-cookiecutter/docs/usage.rst

     $ pre-commit install

-Now the hooks will run autatically every time you run ``git commit``.
+Now the hooks will run automatically every time you run ``git commit``.

 The templates assume you're creating a package.
 The easiest way to work on your project is to install it into your environment as an editable install: